-- the mentor is encouraged to attend the presentation of the paper (where possible) and to engage with the presenter for example through contributing constructive questions in the Q&A part
+- the mentor is encouraged to attend/view the presentation (video) of the paper and to engage with the presenter for example through contributing constructive questions in the Q&A part

-- following the paper’s presentation, mentor and mentee are encouraged to meet up (e.g., in the coffee break) for feedback and potential follow-on discussion (where desired).
+- following the paper’s presentation, mentor and mentee are encouraged to meet up virtually for feedback and potential follow-on discussion (where desired).
 It will be the mentee’s responsibility to arrange a mutually convenient date/time for this catchup (e.g. during one of the conference’s virtual breaks) and technology (e.g. Skype, Zoom, Teams, etc.).

 Who is it for? – The program is provisionally* open to all students and early career researchers who are presenting an accepted paper at WCCI 2020.
 All presenters accepted to the mentoring program will be assigned a mentor.
 If you are a student but would not like to be assigned a mentor (e.g. because you will not be the presenter of the paper), you can opt-out during the registration process.
 Early career researchers are not automatically assigned a mentor, but are invited to opt-in during the registration process.

 – there is no formal restriction on who qualifies as an ‘early career researcher’;